 - Spread pieces evenly on a cookie sheet or shallow pan

-- Sprinkle with a bit of garlic powder, onion powder and freshly cracked black pepper
+- Sprinkle with a bit of garlic and onion powder

 - Allow to cook on a rack placed midway (or slightly below, closer to the heat source) in your oven for ~15 minutes

-- Place vegetables back in the oven on an upper rack for 5-10 minutes, tossing occassionally
+- Remove and toss; place vegetables back in the oven for 5-10 minutes

-- Remove and season generously with sea salt (also not bad for you, and I prefer to salt food after it’s cooked as I find any added before tends to get lost during the cooking process)
+- Remove and season generously with sea salt and freshly cracked pepper (I prefer to salt food after it’s cooked as I find any added before tends to get lost during the cooking process)